A Plague Tale: Innocence: Downloadable content

 The "Coats of Arms" DLC is available for all the three platforms, and came bundled with the pre-order version of the game.
 It adds three alternate skins for Amicia and Hugo's outfits and coats of arms.
 The additional content is cosmetic in nature.

 Reception

+A Plague Tale: Innocence received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

+Sales

-According to review aggregator Metacritic, the game received "generally favorable reviews" from critics.
-It was the ninth best-selling retail game in the UK in its week of release.
-In July 2020, Focus Home Interactive announced that the game had sold over 1 million units.
+In the United Kingdom, the game was the ninth-best-selling retail game in its week of release.
+In July 2020, Focus Home Interactive announced that it had sold over one million units.

 Accolades

 Sequel

-A sequel, titled A Plague Tale: Requiem, was released on 18 October 2022 for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S. The Nintendo Switch version will be a cloud-based game.
+A sequel, titled A Plague Tale: Requiem, was released on 18 October 2022 for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S. The Nintendo Switch version is a cloud-based game.

 Television series

 A television series adaptation to be produced by Mediawan in association with Asobo and Focus Home was announced in March 2022.